 Common places to use these nifty copywriting strategies include areas where:

 Insert 'grease slide phrases' by themselves.
 Make sure the slippery snippet is on its own line when using Bucket Brigades.
 But, a word of caution for novice writers:

-Note: Place a limit on the number of Bucket Brigades used in small blog articles (1 per 300 words at the most).
+Note: Place a limit on the number of Bucket Brigades used in small blog articles (we suggest one per 300 words at the most).
 The use of headings, subheadings, and images also help to keep the reader sliding along.